Rational-Link/Chainlink-Public-Jobs-Specs/README.md

 # Rational-Link - Oracle Job Specifications and Example

 Welcome to this educational repository.
-Here you’ll find example smart contracts and oracle job specifications that demonstrate how to connect on-chain applications with trusted off-chain data sources.
+Inside you’ll find example smart contracts and Oracle job specifications that show how to connect on-chain applications to trusted off-chain data sources.

-Our mission at [Rational-Link](https://www.rational-link.com) is to deliver **enterprise-grade oracle services** with reliability, uptime, and security at the core.
-The examples provided are to give developers the essential information needed to connect their Web3 apps to the Oracle services.
+Our mission at [Rational-Link](https://www.rational-link.com) is to provide **enterprise-grade oracle services** built around reliability, uptime, and security.
+These examples are intended to give developers the clear, practical guidance needed to integrate their Web3 applications with our Oracle services—use them as a starting point and adapt them for your production environment.

 ---